Three-term recurrence relations of minimal affinizations of type $G_2$: Abstract

 \section{Abstract}

-In this paper, we make a connection between cluster algebras and a class of modules of the quantum affine algebra $U_q \widehat{\mathfrak{g}}$ of type $G_2$ called minimal affinizations.
-We introduce a system of equations satisfied by the $q$-characters of minimal affinizations of type $G_2$ which we called the M-system of type $G_2$.
+Minimal affinizations form a class of modules of quantum affine algebras introduced by Chari.
+We introduce a system of equations satisfied by the $q$-characters of minimal affinizations of type $G_2$ which we call the M-system of type $G_2$.
 The M-system of type $G_2$ contains all minimal affinizations of type $G_2$ and only contains minimal affinizations.
-We show that the equations in the M-system of type $G_2$ correspond to mutations in some cluster algebra $\mathscr{A}$.
-Moreover, the minimal affinizations correspond to some cluster variables in $\mathscr{A}$.
+The equations in the M-system of type $G_2$ are three-term recurrence relations.
+The M-system of type $G_2$ is much simpler than the extended T-system of type $G_2$ obtained by Mukhin and the second author.
+We also interpret the three-term recurrence relations in the M-system of type $G_2$ as exchange relations in a cluster algebra constructed by Hernandez and Leclerc.